rotoapanta/serial-tilt-zbx/README.md

 2025-09-22 16:47:27,997 - utils.zabbix_sender - INFO - Sent 2 metrics to Zabbix 192.168.1.143:10051 for host GGPA_PL.
 ```

-Note: To render the screenshot, place an image at `images/console-output.png` in the repository.

 ## Feedback

 If you have any feedback, please reach out to us at robertocarlos.toapanta@gmail.com